llpeterson/scaling/multicast.md

 # {{ page.title }}

-As we saw in an earlier chapter, multi-access networks like Ethernet implement multicast in hardware.
-There are, however, applications that need a broader multicasting capability that is effective at the scale of internetworks.
+Multi-access networks like Ethernet implement multicast in hardware.
+There are, however, applications that need a broader multicasting capability that is effective at the scale of the Internet.
 For example, when a radio station is broadcast over the Internet, the same data must be sent to all the hosts where a user has tuned in to that station.
 In that example, the communication is one-to-many.
-Other examples of one-to-many applications include transmitting the same news, current stock prices, or software updates to multiple hosts.
+Other examples of one-to-many applications include transmitting the same news, current stock prices, software updates, or TV channels to multiple hosts.
+The latter example is commonly called IPTV.

 There are also applications whose communication is many-to-many, such as multimedia teleconferencing, online multiplayer gaming, or distributed simulations.
 In such cases, members of a group receive data from multiple senders, typically each other.
 From any particular sender, they all receive the same data.

 Normal IP communication, in which each packet must be addressed and sent to a single host, is not well suited to such applications.
 If an application has data to send to a group, it would have to send a separate packet with the identical data to each member of the group.
 This redundancy consumes more bandwidth than necessary.
 Furthermore, the